OH1KH/WiFiRotorCtl/README.md

 # WiFiRotorCtl
 Simple ESP12e driven rotor controller

-Had old rotator, but no control box...
+Had old rotator, but no control box ....
-Had ESP12e and junkbox...
+Had ESP12e and junkbox ....

-WiFiRot can be accessed via telnet (port 4533) or via serial connection (same as used for ESP12e programming)
+WiFiRot can be accessed via telnet (port 4533) or via serial connection (same as used for ESP12e programming) This rotor controller is last tested with cqrlog 2.4.0(115)

 On demand WiFi setup can be accessed at start when ESP's internal led is blinking by pressing Program button.
 Setup uses WiFimanager that starts WiFi access point called ROTCTL.